The Berkeley Public Library Foundation supports library innovation and excellence. We work together to make a great library extraordinary.

 WE LOVE THE LIBRARY

-Our very first campaign, We Love the Library, led the way for the restoration and earthquake retrofitting of Berkeley’s landmark Central Library.
+Our very first campaign, We Love the Library, led the way in support of the restoration and earthquake retrofitting of Berkeley’s landmark Central Library.
+Between 1998 and 2002, our donors raised $4 million to outfit Central with furniture, technology, and other interior fittings.
 Today there are more than half a million visits to the downtown library including many of the 3,000 youth who attend Berkeley High, right next door.

 Join us!
 Every donation gives our libraries the power to try new ideas and to bring everyone in our community into the library and into the future together.